benefits to the economy, the community and the environment

 Plantations and farm forestry account for more than 83 per cent of the Australian wood supply, but there is a looming supply gap forecast and a current trade deficit of approximately $2 billion.
 There is a need to grow more timber economically without interfering with food production.
 See this link for more information

-THE FORESTS FOR LIFE '50 MILLION TREES' PROJECT: AN OVERVIEW
+THE FORESTS FOR LIFE Farm Forestry and Landcare Plan: AN OVERVIEW

-Location: Two regions – the Manjimup zone and the Albany zone – defined by a distance of not more than 90 kilometres from each of the towns.
-20 000 hectares of farm forestry in each region is equal to approximately 3 per cent of each zone's agricultural land, not including existing plantations or horticulture.
-See maps below.
+Location: Two regions – the South West zone and the Great Southern zone – defined by a distance of not more than 100 kilometres by road from future processing centres proposed for Greenbushes and Albany.
+20 000 hectares of farm forestry in each region is equal to approximately 3 per cent of each zone's cropping and grazing land (where trees would be strategically incorporated into food production).
+See preliminary maps below.

 Employment: 860 - 940 new jobs created